Run some setup code for this notebook.import random

 y_val = y_train[mask]

-# Our training set will be the first num_train points from the original
+# Our training set will be the first num_train points from the original# training set.

 mask = range(num_training)